Best-Men'sAnti-Aging-Skincare

 Hormonal and Environmental Influences

 Hormonal shifts and environmental stressors accelerate aging.
-Declining testosterone reduces collagen, while cortisol from stress and UV exposure degrade skin elasticity, causing dryness, wrinkles, and hyperpigmentation through cellular and DNA damage.
+Declining testosterone reduces collagen, while cortisol from stress and UV exposure degrades skin elasticity, causing dryness, wrinkles, and hyperpigmentation through cellular and DNA damage.

 Hormonal Skin Changes and Collagen Renewal

-Testosterone drops with age, reducing collagen renewal and causing dryness.
+Testosterone levels decline with age, reducing collagen synthesis and leading to dryness.
 Hormonal shifts also affect oil production and texture.

 Stress and Skin Aging: Cortisol’s Impact on Elasticity